Amjad50/Emerald/book/src/kernel/processes/scheduler.md

 - Mark the `process` as `ProcessState::WaitingForTime(deadline)`,
   where `deadline` is the expected time to finish the sleep from the `current` time.
   See [Clocks](../clocks/index.md).
-- Yield the `process` to the scheduler.
+- the process would already be in `running_and_waiting` list, so no movement is done here.

 And then, in the scheduler, we handle sleeping processes (see [scheduling algorithm](#scheduling-algorithm)).